 - recognize the key issues involved in designing a survey or experiment, and assess strengths and weaknesses in statistical arguments.

-- identify and apply appropriate statistical techniques to make inferences based on data.
+- identify and apply appropriate statistical techniques, such as hypothesis tests and confidence intervals, to make inferences based on data.

 - perform common statistical analyses in a statistical computing package.